June Edmonds: Recognition and exhibitions

 Edmonds has been awarded fellowships by the John Simon Guggenheim Memorial Foundation, California Community Foundation (both 2022) and City of Los Angeles (COLA, 2018).
 She received grants from the Harpo Foundation, California Arts Council and Center for Cultural Innovation, among others.
 In 2020, she was the inaugural winner of the Paris-based AWARE Prize at The Armory Show.
 She has received artist residencies from the Dorland Mountain Arts Colony, Helene Wurlitzer Foundation, MacDowell, A.I.R.
 Studio Paducah, Ucross Foundation and Vermont Studio Center.

 Her exhibition career has included appearances in group shows at the Watts Towers Art Center, California African American Museum, Los Angeles Municipal Art Gallery and Getty Villa, as well as at the Dakar Biennale (2022).
 She has had solo exhibitions at the Luis De Jesus Los Angeles Gallery (2019–24), Cal Poly State University (2021), and Galerie Lelong, New York, and surveys at Loyola Marymount University in Los Angeles (2021) and the Riverside Art Museum (2022).

-Edmonds's work belongs to the public art collections of the California African American Museum, California Institute of Technology (Caltech), Carolyn Campanga Kleefeld Contemporary Art Museum, Columbus Museum of Art (Pizzuti Collection), Crocker Art Museum, David Owsley Museum of Art, Davis Museum, Escalette Collection of Art, Mead Art Museum, Petrucci Family Foundation, and United States Department of State.
+Edmonds's work belongs to the public art collections of the California African American Museum, California Institute of Technology (Caltech), Carolyn Campagna Kleefeld Contemporary Art Museum, Columbus Museum of Art (Pizzuti Collection), Crocker Art Museum, David Owsley Museum of Art, Davis Museum, Escalette Collection of Art, Mead Art Museum, Petrucci Family Foundation, and United States Department of State.